|

 The

-Grand Opera House has the authentic pre-War feel, with a
+Grand Opera House has an authentic pre-War feel and a programme of variety entertainment including

 comedians and rock shows, as well as plays, opera and ballet.